jilljenn/tryalgo.org/en/_posts/2024-05-12-approximations-metric-tsp.md

 It was hard to find who discovered it but Rozenkrantz et al. say that it is a "widely known but unpublished method" (1977).
 Christofides and Serdyukov found in 1976 (published in 1978) that by solving a matching problem between nodes of odd order (at the cost of $O(n^3)$), they could improve the approximation ratio to 3/2.
 This reminds me of the [trick used by ENS Ulm team in Google Hash Code 2014](https://a3nm.net/blog/google_hashcode_2014.html).

+To know more, you can check this [other post](https://bochang.me/blog/posts/tsp/).

 ## References

 Rosenkrantz, Daniel J., Richard E. Stearns, and Philip M. Lewis, II.
 "An analysis of several heuristics for the traveling salesman problem."
 SIAM journal on computing 6.3 (1977): 563-581.